 Mid-infrared Laser Sources

 This article discusses those sources of mid-infrared light which emit laser-like beams.
 They may either contain a mid-infrared (mid-IR) laser or some shorter-wavelength laser combined with means for nonlinear frequency conversion.
 The mid-infrared spectral range is often understood to include wavelengths from 3 μm to 8 μm.
-Note that some authors consider the mid-infrared region to begin at shorter wavelengths such as 2 μm, thus greatly expanding the range of mid-infrared sources.
+Note, however, that substantially different definitions are used by different authors.